icfnext/aem-groovy-console/README.md

 ## Overview

 The CQ5 Groovy Console provides an interface for running Groovy scripts within the CQ5 container.
-Scripts can be created to manipulate content in the JCR, call OSGi services, or perform arbitrary tasks using the APIs available in the container.
+Scripts can be created to manipulate content in the JCR, call OSGi services, or perform arbitrary tasks using the available APIs.

 ## Requirements